kadena-io/pact/docs/en/pact-functions.rst

 *base* ``integer`` *str-val* ``string`` *→* ``integer``

 Compute the integer value of STR-VAL in base 10, or in BASE if specified.
-STR-VAL must be <= 128 chars in length and BASE must be between 2 and 16.
+STR-VAL can be up to 512 chars in length.
+BASE must be between 2 and 16, or 64 to perform unpadded base64url conversion.
 Each digit must be in the correct range for the base.

 .. code:: lisp